-The Committee advises the Commissioners of the British Antarctic Territory (BAT) and South Georgia and the South Sandwich Islands (SGSSI) on matters relating to place-naming policies in the respective territories.
+The Committee advises the Commissioners of the British Antarctic Territory (BAT) and South Georgia and the South Sandwich Islands (SGSSI) on matters relating to place-naming in the respective territories.

-The Committee will meet to receive, consider and make proposals and recommendations for place-names in the BAT and SGSSI.
+The Committee will meet to receive, consider and make proposals and recommendations for place names in BAT and SGSSI.
 It will exchange information and liaise with the Antarctic Place-Names Committees of other states in the consideration and formulation of place names.

 The Chairman of the Committee is appointed by the Head of Overseas Territories Directorate, Foreign and Commonwealth Office in liaison with the Commissioner of SGSSI.
 A Vice-Chairman is chosen by the members of the Committee.

 The term of tenure of the Chairman shall be for three years, but may be renewed.
 Expert members have an open-ended tenure.
 Ad hoc members serve a three year tenure with the option to reapply at the end of that time.